Crypto For Beginners

 Virtual or crypto currencies like Bitcoin and Ethereum are definitely by far the hottest investment product currently available.
 These immutable and exchangeable cryptographic token promise to become a hard and non-manipulatable money for the whole world.
 Their advocates see a future in which Bitcoin or other cryptocurrencies will substitute Euro, Dollar and so on and create the first free and hard world currency.

 Holding Bitcoin means to have a share in this venture.
 If Bitcoin ever replaces monetary reserves of central banks or becomes the dominant currency for international trades – just to name two examples — the value of one Bitcoin will be far beyond 10,000 Dollar.
+As of September 7, 2021, El Salvador became the first country to accept Bitcoin as legal tender.
+See the article HERE.
 Buying and keeping cryptocurrencies is a bet on the success of this silent revolution of money.
+Results matter.
+The tale of the tape tells the story.
+Over the last decade, Bitcoin as an asset has outperformed the S&P by 10x and gold by 50x.
 It’s like a security of a large ecosystem.

 In the past, investors in cryptocurrencies have been ridiculously successful.
 Since 2011, Bitcoin generated an increase in the value of at least 25,000 percent.
 That kind of hyper-exponential growth was almost unheard of.
 Now with these cryptocurrencies, we're starting to see that more frequently than ever before.
 To prove that point, since May 2016, Ethereum value shot up by 2,700 percent.
 That’s maybe the fastest rally a cryptocurrency ever demonstrated.
 The complete market cap soared by 10,000 percent since mid-2013.